yracine/device-type.myecobee/README.md

 /*********************************************************************************************

 <b>3) Execute My ecobee Init</b>

 /*********************************************************************************************

 From your phone or tablet, within the smartThings app and on the main screen, click on '+' at the bottom, under SmartApps, scroll down to My Apps, execute My ecobee Init

 <b>If you have upgraded to the new UI, click on the Smartapps link in the upper section of any of the following
-sections: Home, Routines & Marketspace, and then MyApps.</b>
+screens: Home, Routines & Marketspace, and then MyApps.</b>

 /*********************************************************************************************